zhanep/movie-list-project/README.md

 # movie-list-project
-A simple movie list app made with React.
+A simple movie list app made with React, Babel, Bootstrap and ESLint.